Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/DataProtectionManager/vlatest/Get-DPMCloudDatasource.md

 ```

 ## DESCRIPTION
-The **Get-DPMCloudDatasource** cmdlet retrieves a list of cloud-protected data sources that are protected by a System Center 2016 - Data Protection Manager (DPM) Server registered to the same vault as the local DPM Server.
+The **Get-DPMCloudDatasource** cmdlet gets a list of cloud-protected data sources that are protected by a System Center 2016 - Data Protection Manager (DPM) Server registered to the same vault as the local DPM Server.
 This cmdlet can be used to get the data sources so that data can be recovered from the cloud recovery points of the data sources.

 ## EXAMPLES

 ### Example 1: Get cloud-protected data sources from a server
 ```
-PS C:\>$RS = Get-DPMCloudRegisteredServers -VaultCredentialsFilePath "DPMTESTVault_Friday, September 5, 2014.VaultCredentials"
+PS C:\> $RS = Get-DPMCloudRegisteredServers -VaultCredentialsFilePath "DPMTESTVault_Friday, September 5, 2014.VaultCredentials"
 PS C:\> $Passphrase = ConvertTo-SecureString -string "passphrase123456789" -AsPlainText -Force PS C:\> $CPD = Get-DPMCloudDatasource -CloudProtectedDPMServer $RS[0] -EncryptionPassphrase $Passphrase
 ```

-The first command returns the servers registered to the vault for which vault credential file is "DPMTESTVault_Friday, September 5, 2014.VaultCredentials".
+The first command returns the servers registered to the vault for which vault credential file is DPMTESTVault_Friday, September 5, 2014.VaultCredentials.

 The second command converts the string passphrase123456789 to a secure string and assigns the secure string to the variable named $Passphrase.